Dirac states from the 't Hooft model: Discussion

 When the electron is a constituent of a bound state (with no external field) the coordinate frame is defined by the CM momentum of the bound state.
 If the companion constituent is heavy compared to the binding potential the electron dynamics in the rest frame should be given by the Dirac equation with a Coulomb potential.
 By boosting the bound state one may study the potential and the electron (Dirac) wave function in any frame.

 Such a study is generally not practical for field theory bound states.
-The 't Hooft model of QCD$_2$ \cite{tHooft:1974pnl} is, however, sufficiently simple to allow an analytic study.
+However, QCD$_2$ at large $N_c$, first studied by 't Hooft \cite{tHooft:1974pnl}, is sufficiently simple to allow an analytic study.
 The limit of a large number of colors suppresses $q\qb$ production, and there are no gluon constituents in $D=1+1$ dimensions.
 Hence the dynamics of the single $q\qb$ pair can be studied in a field theory context with exact Poincar\'e invariance.
 In canonical quantization and temporal ($A^0_a=0$) gauge the potential is instantaneous in time and linear in space, $V=V'|x|$.
-See \cite{Kalashnikova:1997tb} for a related study in Fock-Schwinger gauge.

 In Section \ref{secII} I verified that the QCD$_2$ bound state equation for quarks with masses $m_1,m_2$ reduces to the Dirac equation for quark $m_1$ in the linear potential when $\sqrt{V'}/m_2 \to 0$.
 This holds in any frame of the bound state, with the $q\qb$ wave function Lorentz contracting as expected.
 Since the contraction is irrelevant for the single particle Dirac equation the light quark dynamics is, remarkably, frame independent.